Lavinia Fontana: Legacy

-Style

-The influence of Mannerism is noticeable in Fontana's close attention to detail in her paintings and the significance of the materials surrounding the subject.
-Fontana's self-portraiture strikes a balance between presenting the artist as a distinguished lady and as a professional artist.
-This depiction of two coexisting roles was common for sixteenth-century women artists.
+Fontana influenced Alberto de' Rossi and Alessandro Tiarini.
+Aurelio Bonelli may have studied under her.

 Controversy

 Nudity

-Among art historians, there is a controversy over Fontana's depiction of the nude female, and male form in her paintings.
-Liana De Girolami Cheney argues that the naturalism of the figures may indicate that Fontana used live nude models.
+Among art historians, there is a controversy regarding the means and models used by Fontana to depict male and female nudes in her paintings.
+Fontana had studied her father's collection of sculptures and plaster casts, but Liana De Girolami Cheney argues that the naturalism of the figures may indicate that Fontana used live nude models.
 Caroline P. Murphy argues that while body parts are well rendered, the figures as a whole are disproportionate, similar to Prospero's rendering of human anatomy.
-Additionally, Murphy points out that during Lavinia's lifetime, it was socially unacceptable for women to be exposed to nudity; if it was discovered that she used live nude models, her reputation would be tarnished.
-She instead suggests that like Sofonisba Anguissola, Fontana had family members model for her.
-Further, Linda Nochlin explains that the art academy barred women from viewing any nude body, despite this being a crucial part of training.
+Additionally, Murphy points out that during Fontana's lifetime, it was socially unacceptable for women to be exposed to nudity; if it was discovered that she used live nude models, her reputation would be tarnished.
+Murphy suggests that, like Sofonisba Anguissola, Fontana had family members model for her.
+Linda Nochlin writes that art academies barred women from viewing any nude body, despite this being a crucial part of an artist's training.